 Here is a before pic of the kitchen.

-This house had lots of faux finishing with heavy texture, oak cabinets and rather dark finishes.
+This house had lots of faux finishing with heavy texture, oak cabinets and rather dark, golden finishes.
 We wanted to lighten things up for a cheery and bright ambience.

-The cooking center of the kitchen was moved from the island to the wall in this remodel, for a more dynamic elevation and to allow for the 60" Thermador range to come. :-)
+The cooking center of the kitchen was moved from the island to the wall in this remodel, for a more dynamic elevation and to allow for the 60" Thermador range. :-)

 I relate more about this project and how the appliances were relocated here.